stanfordaniya/stanfordaniya/README.md

 ## ✨ About Me:
-🔭 My name is Aniya, I'm majoring in Computer Science at Kennesaw State Unversity
+🔭 Welcome!
+My name is Aniya Stanford, I'm majoring in Computer Science at Kennesaw State University.
+I'm currently in the process of developing new projects as well as working on my website.
+Feel free to take a look around :)